-Content Additional information Use, understand and know how the following statement types can be combined in programs: The three combining principles (sequence, iteration/ repetition and selection/choice) are basic to all imperative programming languages. variable declarationconstant declarationassignment Students should be able to write programs using these statement types.
-They should be able to interpret algorithms that include these statement types. iteration selection Students should know why named constants and variables are used. subroutine (procedure/function).
+Content Additional information Use, understand and know how the following statement types can be combined in programs: The three combining principles (sequence, iteration/ repetition and selection/choice) are basic to all imperative variable declaration programming languages. constant declaration Students should be able to write programs using these statement types.
+They should be able to interpret algorithm • assignment that include these statement types. • iteration Students should know why named constants and variables are used. selection • subroutine (procedure/function).

 Content Additional information Use definite and indefinite iteration, including indefinite iteration with the condition(s) at the start or the end of the iterative structure.
 A theoretical understanding of condition(s) at either end of an iterative structure is required, regardless of whether or not they are supported by the language(s) being used.
-An example of definite iteration would be: FOR i←1 TO 5 Instructions here ENDFOR An example of indefinite iteration with the condition at the start would be: WHILE NotSolved Instructions here ENDWHILE An example of indefinite iteration with the condition at the end would be: REPEAT Instructions here UNTIL Solved Use nested selection and nested iteration structures.
-An example of nested iteration would be: WHILE NotSolved Instructions here FOR i ← 1 TO 5 Instructions here ENDFOR Instructions here ENDWHILE An example of nested selection would be: IF GameWon THEN Instructions here IF Score > HighScore THEN Instructions here ENDIF Instructions here ENDIF Use meaningful identifier names and know why it is Identifier names include names for variables, constants important to use them. and subroutine names.
+An example of definite iteration would be: FOR i←1 TO 5 ...
+Instructions here ...
+ENDFOR An example of indefinite iteration with the condition at the start would be: WHILE NotSolved Instructions here ENDWHILE An example of indefinite iteration with the condition at the end would be: REPEAT ...
+Instructions here ...
+UNTIL Solved Use nested selection and nested iteration structures.
+An example of nested iteration would be: WHILE NotSolved Instructions here FOR i ←1 TO 5 Instructions here ENDFOR Instructions here ENDWHILE An example of nested selection would be: IF GameWon THEN Instructions here IF Score > HighScore THEN Instructions here ENDIF Instructions here ENDIF Use meaningful identifier names and know why it is important Identifier names include names for variables, constants and to use them. subroutine names.